What is Strategy Implementation?

 - Link performance to strategy

-Step #1: Define your strategy framework
+Step #1: Choose your strategy framework

-At Cascade, we use the following "strategy house" to define the different elements of our strategy:
+For example, at Cascade, we use the following "strategy house" to define the different elements of our strategy:

 It gives you a clear way to talk about strategy implementation and avoids using unnecessary jargon.